laverdet/isolated-vm/README.md

 `produceCachedData`, in which case new cached data will only be produced if the data supplied was invalid.

+*NOTE*: CachedData contains compiled machine code.
+That means you should not accept `cachedData` payloads from a user, otherwise they may be able to run arbitrary code.

 ##### `ScriptOrigin`
 * `filename` *[string]* - Filename of this source code
 * `columnOffset` *[number]* - Column offset of this source code